diku-dk/futhark-ci/self-hosted-runner.md

 ## Runner properties
 Some important properties to note about the self-hosted runners is.
 - The runner performs one job at a time.
-- The runner token changes overtime.
+- A token used to setup and remove runenrs do not work forever.
-- The runners can not be setup in the same folder because of `.runner`.
+- The runners can not be setup in the same folder because of files like `.runner` (there may be other reasons).
 - Tokens can be reused for setup and removal.
 - Working directory is not cleared from one run to the next.
 Example of this is when running the job:
     ```